 What is Fibonacci series in Python?

 In Python, the Fibonacci series is a sequence of numbers in which each number is the sum of the two preceding ones, often beginning with 0 and 1.
-It is described mathematically by the recurrence relation F(n) = F(n-1) + F(n-2) with F(0) = 0 and F(1) = 1.
+The recurrence relation describing it mathematically is F(n) = F(n-1) + F(n-2) with initial conditions F(0) = 0 and F(1) = 1.

-The Fibonacci series can be created in Python using a variety of approaches such as recursion, iteration, or memoization.
+In Python, you can create the Fibonacci series using a variety of approaches such as recursion, iteration, or memorization.
 One frequent way is to iteratively calculate and store the Fibonacci numbers using a loop.
-Because of its intriguing mathematical features and self-replicating patterns, this series has applications in many domains, including mathematics, computer science, and nature, and it frequently arises in algorithms, number theory, and dynamic programming issues.

 Python Program to Find the Fibonacci Series Using for Loop